 - Beyond what science says, it’s all about wanting to learn and being determined to constantly improve your language skills.

-I am only fluent in two languages – Slovenian and English.
+I am only really fluent in two languages – Slovenian and English.
 I speak Slovenian because it’s my first language, and English because I have been learning it every single day since the age of 6-7.
-I do consider myself a fluent speaker of Spanish as well, but I cannot possibly speak it as well as I can speak English, while I also cannot speak English as well as I can speak Slovenian.
+I do consider myself a fluent speaker of Spanish as well, but I cannot possibly speak it as well as I can speak English (yet), while I also cannot speak English as well as I can speak Slovenian.

 That should be obvious, but I find that people never really consider that you can be fluent in a language without having the ability to speak it as well as your first language.
 (If you are bilingual since birth, then this obviously doesn’t apply to you.)

 Here are all the languages that I can speak and a short story of when I started learning them (not counting Slovenian, for obvious reasons).